-I won’t make any medical claims (the FDA reserves that privilege for members of the AMA).
-I can’t tell you that they cure cancer or will regrow a limb.
+I won’t make any medical claims (the FDA reserves that privilege for members of the AMA) and I can’t tell you that they cure cancer or will regrow a limb.

-I can say that they help your body to relax and re-energize.
-That’s the purpose of a magnetic mattress pad to help you sleep.
-It never takes me very long to fall asleep, even the constant itching of the poison ivy that I got into.
+What I can say is that they help your body to relax and re-energize.
+That’s the purpose of a magnetic mattress pad, to help you sleep.
+It never takes me very long to fall asleep, even with the constant itching of poison ivy.
 (BTW, magnets don’t seem to do a darn thing for poison ivy.)